mutinex/mmm-eval/docs/getting-started/configuration.md

 # Configuration

-mmm-eval uses framework-specific configurations to control model parameters, fitting settings, and data mappings.
+BenjaMMMin uses framework-specific configurations to control model parameters, fitting settings, and data mappings.
 This guide explains how to create and use configurations for the PyMC-Marketing framework.

 ## Creating Configurations